gcharot/Zabbix/zapache/README.md

 ## I need more stats

-If you need more status code / request type you just need to add your own values in the python list.
+If you need more status code / request type, you just need to add your own values in the python lists.
 For example, I want to monitor status code 200 and HEAD request.

 * Add "200" and "HEAD" to the lists :